The Essential Guide to Secure Your Instagram Account [Updated]

 Another important step you can take to keep yourself secure from identity theft and hide your account’s credentials from online criminals, is to make sure your location services for Instagram is turned off.

 This is also extremely important for the check-ins made at home, at work or while on a vacation.
-There have been plenty of cases of thiefs that were tipped off because of check-ins made on social media.
+There have been plenty of cases of thieves that were tipped off because of check-ins made on social media.
 People left for a short holiday, bragged about it online, and came home to find the place emptied.

 So, the first step to avoid becoming a victim is, of course, to avoid checking-in certain photos.
+You can turn off your Location Services for Instagram through your phone’s settings, in the Privacy section.

-1. Go to your Instagram profile account.
+1. Go to your Instagram photos

 5. Manually approve Photo Tags